vkharge/CKA/docs/03-Scheduling/06-Taints-and-Tolerations.md

   - **`PreferNoSchedule`**
   - **`NoExecute`** : Existing PODS will be evicted[Killed] on the Node but new PODS with the matching toleration will only be created.

 - Remember taints and toleration are only meant to restrict nodes from accepting certain PODS.
 When a Node is marked as taint, it can only accept those POD which are has a same toleration set but it does not guarantee that POD with the same toleration will always be placed on that Node. i.e When a toleration is added in POD defination, it does not guaranted that POD will be deployed on the taint Node only.

+- If your requirement is to restrict a POD to certain nodes it is achieved through another concept called Ask node affinity

   ![tn](../../images/tn.PNG)